yavzali/shopify-modest-fashion-theme/PHASE_1_5_CHANGELOG.md

-# PHASE 1.5, 1.6, 1.7 & 1.8 CHANGELOG & LESSONS LEARNED
+# PHASE 1.5, 1.6, 1.7, 1.8 & 1.9 CHANGELOG & LESSONS LEARNED

 ## Overview
 Phase 1.5 focused on enhancing the product grid styling while maintaining all standardization achieved in Phase 1.
 Phase 1.6 focused on implementing title clipping and padding improvements.
 Phase 1.7 focused on adding subtle borders around product images for better visual consistency.
-Phase 1.8 focuses on removing the "Collection: Products" heading section to reduce clutter and improve layout.
+Phase 1.8 focused on removing the "Collection: Products" heading section to reduce clutter and improve layout.
+Phase 1.9 explored object-fit: contain image optimization to show more clothing details (tested but not implemented).

 ## Phase 1.5 Changes Made ✅ COMPLETED